chuckth3truck/Startup/Notes.md

         * basic control logic
     * stretch yourself a little bit.

-    -use simon as a map
+    * use simon as a map

-    -100 lines of code per deliverable.
+    * 100 lines of code per deliverable.